7 Things House Hunters Should Do Before Touring Homes

 Determine your household budget

 Sit down and write out your monthly income and expenses and don’t leave anything out!
 Just because you might be able to get approved for a particular amount does not mean you are necessarily going to be comfortable spending that.
 You should put on paper every detail of your finances and decide how much money you will be comfortable spending each month on your new home.
-If you do not currently own or rent, make sure you factor in new household expenses such as utilities, household supplies, etc.
+If you do not currently own or rent, make sure you factor in new household expenses such as utilities, household supplies, etc. Use our Mortgage Calculator to estimate what your mortage payment will be based off of various price points, interest rates, with various amounts of money down.

 2. Get pre-approved